tinacms/tina.io/content/docs/nextjs/github-public-repo.md

   } else {
     // Get your production content here
     // when you are not in edit-mode.
-    // This should make format of GithubPreviewData const file = await readLocalMarkdownFile(filePath)
+    // This should make format of GitHubPreviewData const file = await readLocalMarkdownFile(filePath)

     return {